spencej4/burger/README.md

 # Burger App

 ## Description:

-# Node Express Handlebars

-### Overview

 This app creates a burger logger with MySQL, Node, Express, Handlebars and a custom ORM.
 It utilizes MVC design pattern; using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

+### Overview

 * Burger lets users input the names of burgers they'd like to eat.